 In 2010 I was lucky to find a jug like the one Jane was showing us last minute at Varne Ridge in the left-over box.
 It was the best feeding bottle I ever had!
 The lid can be screwed tight, and the spout is big enough and opens easily – but small enough so seawater does not get in.

 For our rope we used a bigger roll – just make sure the rope does not entangle too easily.
-Be sure the rope is long enough (ca. 10 m), you may be drifting away with your bottle fast!
+Be sure the rope is long enough (ca. 10 m), you may be drifting away with your bottle fast, especially if you swim on a spring tide!